Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Which terminal is best suited for a seasonal market stall?

-For seasonal businesses, a rental model without a minimum term or an affordable purchase device without monthly fixed costs is suitable.
-This means you only pay when you actually use the terminal.
-Providers such as SumUp (purchase without monthly costs) or Payrexx (monthly rental) offer flexible models.
+For seasonal businesses, a rental model with no minimum contract term or an affordable purchase device with no monthly fixed costs is suitable.
+This way, you only pay when you actually use the terminal.
+Providers like SumUp (purchase with no monthly costs) or Payrexx (monthly rental) offer flexible models.

 View detailed response